 In eastern Oregon, Np streams are further classified as terminal or lateral.
 A terminal stream is the largest Type Np stream in a basin that is immediately upstream of a Type F or Type SSBT stream.
 Laterals are other non-terminal Type Np streams within the basin.
-These classifications will be found on ODF's website and within the Forest Activity Electronic Reporting and Notification System (FERNS).
+These classifications are found on ODF's FPA Streams and Steep Slopes viewer and within the Forest Activity Electronic Reporting and Notification System (FERNS).
 See the diagram on the next page to help with interpreting terminal and lateral designations.